YGnina/cse15l-lab-reports/lab-report-1-week-2.md

 $ cp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI
 ```

+In the code above we put 3 codes in one line and run it.
 Both these two tricks can save our time and make coding more efficient.

 The result would be as below: